dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - Prioritize tests for `questionnaire_parser.py`, `questionnaire_state.py`, and `pvmaps_input_validator.py`.
 - Test both valid and invalid values.
 - Avoid MATLAB-dependent tests until the smaller functions are stable.
+- Mark live API tests as `integration` so normal tests do not depend on the Purdue GenAI API.

 ### LLM Safety Principle